rundeck/docs/docs/learning/howto/cross-account-aws-ssm.md

 In order to target the remote EC2 instances, they need to be populated into Process Automation's node inventory.
 It is recommended to use the [**EC2 Node Source**](/docs/manual/projects/resource-model-sources/aws.html#amazon-ec2-node-source).

+Place the ARN of the cross-account role into the **Assume Role** field.

 :::warning When not using the EC2 Node Source
 If the EC2 Node Source is not used for node discovery, then be sure that the following **node-attributes** are added to the nodes:
 1. **`instanceId`** - This is the EC2 instance-id from AWS.